Introduction

 }

-Here we are generating the informations for locales "en" and "fr", with the data needed for plurals.
+Here we are generating the information for locales "en" and "fr", with the data needed for plurals.

 # Cargo.toml